FrozenNode/Laravel-Administrator/src/docs/relationship-columns.md

 	'box_office' => array(
 		'title' => 'Box Office',
-		'relationship' => 'box_office', //this is the name of the Eloquent relationship method!
+		'relationship' => 'boxOffice', //this is the name of the Eloquent relationship method!
 		'select' => "CONCAT('$', FORMAT(SUM((:table).revenue), 2))",
 	)